 Easy To Make Chocolate Truffles

 Would you love to learn how to make Chocolate Truffles?
-You can with this really easy recipe.
-I have made these for years, especially around the holidays.
-I’ve tried a number of truffle recipes, but these chocolate truffles just melt in your mouth and you’ll catch yourself reaching for a second and third treat.
-I’m updating this post today because this is one of my most popular posts and it was originally written in 2013.
-I would love my readers to make these as a family, it’s so fun!
+You can with this straightforward recipe.
+I’ve made these for years, especially around the holidays.
+I’ve tried several truffle recipes, but these chocolate truffles melt in your mouth, and you’ll catch yourself reaching for a second and third treat.
+I’m updating this post today because it’s one of my most popular, initially written in 2013.
+I would love my readers to make these as a family; it’s so much fun!

-When my daughters were young we made these every Christmas!
-I can still remember all the little fingers making chocolate marble size balls and rolling them in chocolate sprinkles, better known as “Chocolate Shot” in the cooking and baking world.
+When my daughters were young, we made these every Christmas!
+I still remember all the little fingers making chocolate marble-sized balls and rolling them in chocolate sprinkles, better known as “Chocolate Shot,” in the cooking and baking world.

-Now that the girls have grown up and have families of their own, I use a small Cookie Scoop to make the balls before rolling them in the Chocolate Shot or Sprinkles.
+Now that the girls have grown up and have their own families, I use a small Cookie Scoop to make the balls before rolling them in the Chocolate Shot or Sprinkles.

-It’s so nice to have something ready ahead of time when you’re invited to go to a holiday party or dinner.
-You just reach into your refrigerator and take one of these “Hostess Gifts” with you.
-It’s a really fun family activity to make chocolate truffles.
-One thing I love about this recipe is the fact I can change the flavorings.
+It’s lovely to have something ready when you’re invited to a holiday party or dinner.
+You open your refrigerator and take a tray of these “Hostess Gifts” with you.
+It’s an enjoyable family activity to make chocolate truffles.
+One thing I love about this recipe is that I can change the flavorings.

-I must say, 99% of the time I use dark chocolate chips with vanilla extract/flavoring.
-I have made them with orange extract and peppermint extract too.
-You get to decide if you want light, dark, or white chocolate chips.
-The Chocolate Shot or sprinkles come in so many colors, the theme can be anything you desire based on what special occasion you’re celebrating with these treats.
+I must say, 99% of the time, I use dark chocolate chips with vanilla extract/flavoring.
+I’ve made them with orange extract and peppermint extract, too.
+You can decide if you want light, dark, or white chocolate chips.
+The Chocolate Shot or sprinkles come in so many colors, and the theme can be anything you desire based on what special occasion you’re celebrating with these treats.
 Have fun while you make these!

 Ingredients – Chocolate Truffles

-• Whole milk (I have used heavy whipping cream as well): Due to the fat content, whole milk helps to produce a softer truffle and enriches the flavor.
+- Whole milk (I have also used heavy whipping cream): Due to the fat content, whole milk helps produce a softer truffle and enriches the flavor.

-• Egg yolks: Great source of protein, helps to bind the ingredients together, which helps to create a moist, soft, velvety truffle.
-The egg yolks add a deliciously rich flavor and help to extend the life of the truffles.
+- Egg yolks: Great source of protein, helps to bind the ingredients together, which helps to create a moist, soft, velvety truffle.
+The egg yolks add a deliciously rich flavor and help extend the truffles’ life.

-• Butter (no substitute, cut into pieces): Due to the fat content, butter helps to produce a softer truffle and enriches the flavor; Helps to keep the truffles from crumbling.
-Butter prevents the milk from evaporating, which creates a moist, soft, and velvety truffle.
+- Butter (no substitute, cut into pieces): Due to the fat content, butter helps produce a softer truffle and enriches the flavor; it helps to keep the truffles from crumbling.
+Butter prevents the milk from evaporating, which creates a moist, smooth, and velvety truffle.

 Kitchen Items You May Need: